marenbeam/marenbeam.com/blog/hosting-a-static-site-with-docker-traefik-v2-ssl-and-cron.md

 % Hosting a static site with Docker, Traefik v2, SSL, and cron
-# Hosting a static site with Docker, Traefik v2, SSL, and cron
+# hosting a static site with docker, traefik v2, ssl, and cron

 Just to be clear, this is how I host [this website](https://marenbeam.net).